prof18/marcogomiero.com/content/posts/drafts/kmp-existing-project.md

     └── shared
 ```

 However existing projects most likely don’t have a mono-repo structure.
 And making a refactor to achieve this structure can be extremely difficult for time or management constraints.
 But Kotlin Multiplatform is built around the concept of sharing as much non-UI code as possible, and it is possibile to start sharing a little piece of tech stack.
+Then, this “little piece of tech stack” will be served to the existing projects as a library.

 From where to start is really subjective and it depends on the specific project, but there are some part that better lend themselves to this topic.
 For example, all the code that is boring to write multiple times (constants, data models, DTOs, etc), because if is boring to write it is more error prone.
 Or could be a feature that centralizes the source of truth (i.e. if a field is nullable or not) because with a single source of truth there will also be a single point of failure.
 Or could be some utility or analytics helpers that every project have.